Matt-Yeldalo/practical-ood-ruby/chapter3.md

 - This is also a simple example of the **Lazy Initialization** pattern
 - In both these examples, *Gear* still knows too much, taking init args

+### Isolate Vulnerable External Messages

+After spending some time with external class names, it's time to focus on external *messages*

+- This refers to messages that are sent to someone other than *self*